 How Many Kids in the United States Are Living in Poverty?
-Across the United States, 14.1 million kids are living in poverty, with nearly 45% — about 6.2 million in total — living in extreme poverty.
-Learn more facts and statistics on childhood poverty in America and child poverty rates here.
+Across the U.S., 14.1 million kids live in poverty, with nearly 45% — about 6.2 million in total — living in extreme poverty.
+Learn more facts and stats.
 Read More

-Database Offers Resources for Extending Foster Care for Older Youth A new searchable, state-by-state database from the Juvenile Law Center catalogs the laws, policies and practices related to foster care for youth ages 18 and older.
+Database Offers Resources for Extending Foster Care for Older Youth A new searchable, state-by-state database from the Juvenile Law Center catalogs laws, policies and practices related to foster care for older youth.
 Read More

-"Now Jobs" Prepare Young Adults for Long-Term Success Now jobs — opportunities such as short- and long-term internships and subsidized employment arrangements — can help young adults address their immediate income needs while also preparing for long-term career opportunities, according to a new report.
+"Now Jobs" Prepare Young Adults for Long-Term Success Short- and long-term jobs can help young adults meet immediate needs and build skills for future careers, according to a new report.
 Read More

 What 2016 Population Data Say About Race and Ethnicity in America The U.S. Census Bureau delivers new population-level racial and ethnicity data.
 Learn more about these results.
 Read More